 - Reconnecting to resources and supporting people to leave in good shape for the return to their lives

 - Sharing different practices and philosophies around grief, trauma and healing; exploring the relationship between cultural norms of avoiding feeling pain; creating systems of harm and oppression; a system which is destroying the living web of life.
 Acknowledging we have different identities, spiritual beliefs, if any, and cultural contexts which affect how we step towards this work.

 - Recognising that this can be challenging and difficult territory, we will look together at creating ethical and robust practices

 - Exploring how we each strengthen the skillset we need to be competent, skilled and ethical – whilst recognising that there is a deep and sometimes urgent need for this work, to which we are responding.

-- Times for participants to facilitate, including a full grief journey held by the group; self, peer and tutor feedback
+- Times for participants to facilitate, including part of a full grief journey held by the group; self, peer and tutor feedback